ngraham20/rusty-gfm-html/README.md

 # rusty-gfm-html
 A markdown rendering similar to that of Github Flavored Markdown

-This program simply generates an html file, containing the style sheets necessary to render as close to GFM Markdown as possible.
-Syntax highlighting is not currently supported.
+This program generates an html file, containing the style sheets necessary to render as close to GFM Markdown as possible.

+## Features

+### Syntax Highlighting
+**[Note]:** At the current moment, not all languages are properly supported for syntax highlighting.

 ## Installation